 The unfortunate thing about the MiSTer Project and why, while we recommend it, makes it incredibly hard to get into, is the upfront cost and that it is constantly out of stock.

 Reliance on one type of board, along with an electronics shortage due to ongoing worldwide issues, has made it a tough one to just jump into.
-Here in the UK, we’ve found that there’s a possibility that deliveries won’t happen until the end of 2022 or even the start of 2023.
+Here in the UK, we’ve found that there’s a possibility that deliveries won’t happen until the end of 2023.

 However, if you can get in, it’s one of the best ways to currently play older video games.
 There’s nothing that beats the pure accuracy of an FPGA device.

 If you’re not really up to the task of sourcing, setting up, and finding cores to use on FPGA-based systems, we almost always recommend the Raspberry Pi 4.

 The Pi 4 is a fantastic micro-PC, with up to 8GB of RAM and a more than capable set of tools to get the most out of your games.
 While it – much like the MiSTer – can only play up to PlayStation 1 games comfortably, it doesn’t matter when you can get as weird as a full-on WonderSwan emulator on your TV.